 The French authority will not be looking for reasons to refuse you residency, but the closer to the end of the year you do relocate, the more precautions you need to take to ensure you are clearly resident.

-That will preclude taking lodgings, installing yourself in France in a camper van or mobile home, or other form of temporary accommodation, as they are unlikely to be accepted by the French authorities as adequate proof.
+That may preclude taking lodgings, installing yourself in France in a camper van or mobile home, or other form of temporary accommodation, as they may not be accepted by the French authorities as adequate proof.

 So far so good, but the process is still not without risk or difficulty.